2014 Baltimore Orioles

 The Orioles had a historical offensive performance against the Tampa Bay Rays on August 25th, when Nick Markakis and Steve Pearce hit back-to-back homers in the 3rd, and Delmon Young, J.J.
 Hardy and Chris Davis went yard consecutively in the 5th, in a 9-1 win.
 It was the first time an Orioles team had hit the two combinations in a single game.
 On August 30th, just before the final date to add players who can be eligible for the postseason roster, the Orioles addressed some depth issues by acquiring OF Alejandro De Aza from the Chicago White Sox for two minor leaguers, and IF Kelly Johnson from the Boston Red Sox for two players with big league experience, Jemile Weeks and Ivan DeJesus Jr. Also coming to the Orioles in the second deal was IF Michael Almanzar, who had been with the Birds in spring training as a Rule V draftee, but had been returned to Boston after failing to make the team.
 For Johnson, it was his third AL East team of the year, and he had now been with all five members of the division.
 The moves were par for the course for the Orioles, as they had already made a whopping 120 roster moves from Opening Day until September 1st, using the added roster flexibility allowed by Major League Baseball in recent years and various loopholes in the transaction rules to their fullest extent; then again, they had made 178 such moves in reaching the postseason two years earlier.

 On September 12th, the Orioles took a big step towards clinching the AL East title when they swept the New York Yankees in a doubleheader, 2-1 and 5-0, but also received some bad news when Chris Davis was handed a 25-game suspension for testing positive for amphetamines.
 While not putting up eye-popping numbers, the slugger had filled in well at third base after Manny Machado was lost for the year.
 The Orioles were rolling by then and barely felt Davis's absence in the next few days with his replacement, journeyman Steve Pearce, providing plenty of offense in his stead.
 On September 16th, the Orioles clinched their first AL East title since 1997 when they defeated the Blue Jays, 8-2.
+They finished with a record of 96-66 and went on to sweep the Detroit Tigers in the Division Series, talking advantage of a couple of bullpen meltdowns.
+However, they ran into an unexpected juggernaut in the American League Championship Series as the upstart Kansas City Royals swept them in turn.

 Awards and Honors